jedavidson/comp6771-notes/README.md

 ### Special member functions, `default` and `delete`

 By default, the compiler will *synthesise* or create some *special member functions* for you.
 Two examples are
-- If no constructors are given, then a default no-arg constructor will be created for you.
+- If no constructors are given, then a default no-arg constructor will be created for you
-- A copy constructor that allows one to construct an object as a copy of an existing one.
+- A copy constructor that allows one to construct an object as a copy of an existing one

 To signal to the compiler that you do want its synthesised constructors (e.g. the default constructor), use the keyword `default`.
 To signal to the compiler that you *don't* want one of its synthesised constructors (e.g. the copy constructor), use the `delete` keyword.

 ```cpp
 class MyClass {
 public: